akrayvo/riot-gallery-viewer/README.md

 - **galleryload**: when a gallery is loaded, preload all images in the gallery
 - **pageload**: load all images in all galleries when the page is loaded
 - preloading will make viewing images faster, but could load images that are never viewed which is inefficient
-- for galleries with many images or large image sizes, it is not recommended to use galleryload or pageload.
+- for galleries with many images or large image sizes, it is not recommended to use galleryload or pageload
 - default value: **prevnext**

 # useMaterialIcons